 The ketogenic diet can be a great option for people who are overweight, diabetic or looking to improve their metabolic health.

 However, it is not for everybody.
-The following set of people should be careful with the keto diet!
+The following set of people should be careful with the Nigerian ketogenic diet!

 While people have had lower blood pressure on keto, It’s mostly due to general weight loss.